 If you're calling our number, select option #3.

 You can reach our representatives 24 hours a day, 7 days a week.
 If you'd like more information on what to do after an accident or how to report a car accident insurance claim, you can watch our videos below.

-You should always file a car accident claim if other drivers were involved, even if the damage appears to be minor.
+You should always file a car accident claim if other drivers were involved, even if the damage appears to be minor or if you don’t have full coverage car insurance.
 One of the reasons your insurance company is there is to protect you against unreasonable demands and lawsuits from other drivers, which, unfortunately, can sometimes arise when drivers settle outside of their insurance companies.

 The most common first step after a car insurance claim is the assignment of a claims adjustor.
 He/she will usually get in touch with you within a few days after the accident.
-The adjustor will want to get your side of the story, take pictures of the damages to your car, talk to the other drivers involved, and more.
+The adjustor will want to get your side of the story, take pictures of the damages to your car, talk to the other drivers involved or any witnesses, and more.
 Basically, the claims adjustor will be your go-to person throughout the claims processing.

 If another driver was involved, you should always report an accident as soon as it’s safe to do so.
 As far as what the definitive time frame is, that’s hard to say.
 Different insurance companies have different windows of time.
 If you’re unsure, you should read your policy agreement, or talk to your insurance agent.

 Most auto insurance agencies have a toll-free 24-hour car insurance claims hotline.
 You can usually find it printed directly on your policy.
 If not, simply call your auto insurance company and speak with an agent.
 He/she will point you in the right direction to get the car accident insurance claim process started.